-- 1. Grab samples shall be collected annually.
-Rainfall data and associated weather conditions shall be recorded for each grab sampling event; - 2.
+- 1. Grab samples taken semi-annually within the first two (2) hours of discharge shall be used for the analysis.
+Rainfall data and associated weather conditions shall be recorded for each grab sample; - 2.
+Grab samples shall be collected resulting from a storm event that is greater than 0.1 inches in magnitude and that occurs at least 72 hours from the previously measurable (greater than 0.1-inch rainfall) storm event; - 3.
 Analysis and collection of grab samples shall be done in accordance with the methods specified at 40 CFR Part 136.
-Where an approved 40 CFR Part 136 method does not exist, then a Department approved alternative method may be used; - 3.
+Where an approved 40 CFR Part 136 method does not exist, then a Department approved alternative method may be used; - 4.
+If the Permittee is unable to collect water quality data at an instream monitoring station due to equipment malfunction, maintenance, and/or damage, the Permittee must include a description of why water quality data could not be collected, including available documentation in the Annual Report; - 5.
 If the Permittee is unable to collect grab samples due to adverse conditions, the Permittee must submit a description of why samples could not be collected, including available documentation of the event.
-An adverse climatic condition which may prohibit the collection of samples includes weather conditions that create dangerous conditions for personnel (such as local flooding, high winds, hurricane, tornadoes, electrical storms, etc.) or otherwise make the collection of a sample impracticable (drought, extended frozen conditions, etc.).
+An adverse climatic condition which may prohibit the collection of samples includes weather conditions that create dangerous conditions for personnel (such as local flooding, high winds, hurricanes, tornadoes, electrical storms, etc.) or otherwise make the collection of a sample impracticable (drought, extended frozen conditions, etc.); - 6.
+Monitoring results must be reported with the subsequent Annual Report and shall include the following monitoring information: - a.
+The date, latitude/longitude of location, and time of sampling; - b.
+The name(s) of the individual(s) who performed the sampling; - c.
+The date(s) analysis was performed;